 And we note particularly that the Church is clear that this gift of the sinner's death into his history-thus-far in the Church is literally a history-altering gift for that soul -- the Church grants a plenary indulgence to him.

-We further observe that (nowadays) the Apostolic Pardon is granted even "if a priest is unavailable" [ Manual of Indulgences (2006), 12.2 ]; yet still, only for sinners who have at least some good history-thus-far of obligations, works, and gifts with the Bridegroom and His bride ("provided they have been in the habit of reciting some prayers during their lifetime," ibid.), and who have not repudiated that history by unconfessed or unrepented mortal sin ("who are duly disposed," ibid.).
+We further observe that (nowadays) the Apostolic Pardon is granted even "if a priest is unavailable" [ Manual of Indulgences (2006), 12.2 ]; yet still, only for sinners who have at least some good history-thus-far of free gifts, works, and obligations with the Bridegroom and His bride ("provided they have been in the habit of reciting some prayers during their lifetime," ibid.), and who have not repudiated that history by unconfessed or unrepented mortal sin ("who are duly disposed," ibid.).